16030 Ventura BlvdSuite 100Encino, CA

-The most important service we offer at Skinwell is our Signature Skin Check.
+by far the most important service we offer at Skinwell is our Signature Skin Check

-During the exam, your skin will be visually inspected and inspected using a Dermatoscope.
-The exam typically starts from your the top of your back.
-The doctor will examine each part of your skin working their way down to your feet, including the toes.
+Your exam starts with a visual inspection of your skin, starting from the top of your back.
+The doctor will examine each part of your skin around your entire body, working down to your feet, including the toes.